Why I believe in Saola conservation, Rob Timmins

 A trophy of a Saola killed in 2016

-Based on evidence collected to-date, especially the paucity of evidence from systematically collected field data and the severity and extent of snaring, I estimate that perhaps no more than 50 Saolas remain in the wild, scattered as individuals throughout the Annamite Mountains.
-This means that the density of Saola (i.e., individuals/km2) is miniscule, with a similarly miniscule chance of detecting any one individual, without an intensive, persistent search effort.
+Based on evidence collected to-date, especially the paucity of evidence from systematically collected field data and the severity and extent of snaring, I estimate that perhaps less than 100 Saolas remain in the wild, scattered as individuals throughout the Annamite Mountains.
+This means that the density of Saola (i.e., individuals/km2) is minuscule, with a similarly miniscule chance of detecting any one individual, without an intensive, persistent search effort.
 In the dense tropical forests where Saolas live, the hoofprints, nibbled leaves, and dung piles they leave are very difficult to identify with certainty, and are easily overlooked by even the most experienced wildlife trackers.
 Camera-traps, a valuable monitoring tool, rely on the probability of an individual crossing within the path and range of a sensor, a few metres square in most cases.
 The odds of detection by any single camera trap are extremely low for a species at such low density, and which lives in such dense habitat.
 In this current effort, finding our first Saola is akin to looking for a needle in a hundred haystacks, blindfolded, and without the aid of a magnet!
 The good news is that once that first individual has been found, we can rapidly advance our ability to find subsequent Saolas, by monitoring that individual, to learn from its behavior, by documenting the characteristics of the signs it deposits (hoofprints, feeding signs, dung), and by collecting dung samples that could be used to train scent detection dogs.

 The paucity of evidence of wild Saola, a symptom of the species’ general elusiveness coupled with its current rarity, represents a major risk to this species’ survival.
 Increasingly, some donors are reluctant to provide the resources necessary for an adequate Saola detection effort because…there has been no recent Saola detection.
 This is a potentially fatal Catch-22 for Saola –it risks manifesting a self-fulfilling prophecy of Saola’s extinction.